 On Google Drive, or something similar, have students collaborate in writing the script.
 You could have groups put one student in charge of dialogue, another in charge of action, etc. But students must work together to complete this assignment.

 Note: Students often want to be funny when they do a movie or a play.
 We'd discourage that for this story.
-There is nothing really funny about hopelessness, insomnia and suicide. '''
+There is nothing really funny about hopelessness, insomnia, and suicide.

+This will take at least three or four hours, if not longer.
+Give 'em plenty of time to work together.

+<strong>Step 7:</strong> Once the script's complete, the students will either film their adaptation or perform it in class; whatever you decide.
+No matter what, we're pretty sure these will be some epic little pieces.

-Common Core Standards Met: [CCSS.ELA-LITERACY.W.11-12.4, CCSS.ELA-LITERACY.W.11-12.5, CCSS.ELA-LITERACY.W.11-12.6, CCSS.ELA-LITERACY.W.11-12.3]
+Common Core Standards Met: CCSS.ELA-LITERACY.W.11-12.4, CCSS.ELA-LITERACY.W.11-12.5, CCSS.ELA-LITERACY.W.11-12.6, CCSS.ELA-LITERACY.W.11-12.3

-Lights, Camera, oh wait, Light? of course there’s lightStudent Text
+Student Text

-Student intro: Okay, so you've read the story and probably discussed pessimism after World War I and then you learned about why the café makes for such an important setting in this story and you're still like, "Eh, who cares?"
+Okay, so you've read the story and probably discussed pessimism after World War I, and then you learned about why the café makes for such an important setting in this story.
+But maybe you're still like, "Eh, who cares?"
 We get it.
 We haven't really discussed the people in the story yet.
-Better yet, we haven’t empathized with the characters in the story yet.
 You'll get the chance with this exercise.
 In fact, you're going to become one of the characters in the story.
 That's right.
-It’s time to put on your acting hat because you're about to step in front of the camera.
-“But I’m a girl?!” some of the girls are saying.
-So what?
-Adapt the story so it makes sense.To make a good adaptation, turning something previously written into a movie, students must really know the story and the characters.
-To really connect the dots between these characters, students will analyze them using characterization clues and then collaborate on Google Drive to create a script, which they will act out in class or on video (the format’s up to you).
-This should take at least two classes: one to determine the characteristics of the characters and the other to show the films or perform the skits.
+You're about to step in front of the camera.

-Step 1: In order to make a decent adaptation, 'you must really really REALLY understand the story.
-In fact, you need to basically have a complete psychological workup of each of the characters.
-We’re not going to ask you to do psychology here, but we are going to make you figure out what Hemingway wants you to know.You need to focus on characterization [http://www.shmoop.com/literature-glossary/characterization.html], which is how we learn about a character.
+<strong>Step 1:</strong> In order to make a decent adaptation, you'll need to focus on characterization in the story, which is how we learn about a character.

 There are two types of characterization: direct (what the author or narrator says directly about the character) and indirect (what the reader learns about a character through his or her actions, words or what other people say about this character).
 For the most part, you'll be looking at indirect characterization.

-Step 2: Let's practice by starting with the old man.
+<strong>Step 2:</strong> Let's practice by starting with the old man.
 Name a characteristic for the old man.
-Okay, forget it.
-We'll give you one: he's hopeless.
+Stuck?
+We'll give you one: he's hopeless (sorry guy).
 Now go through the story and find textual evidence, or stuff from the story that shows how the old man suffers from hopelessness.
 Can you think of any other characteristics of the old man?
-We can.'
+Jot 'em down, with evidence from the text.

-Step 3: Now, in groups, you' are going to do the same for the other two primary characters, the older and younger waiters.
-Characterize the waitersDo the same thing for the waiters that you did for the old man.List at least two characteristics for each waiter.
+<strong>Step 3:</strong> Now, in groups, you're going to do the same for the other two primary characters, the older and younger waiters.
+List at least two characteristics for each waiter, and places in the text where you see evidence of this.